uashneiyash/passmanager/README.md

  - cd passmanager
  - python3 passmananger.py

-Data stores locally se beaware of curuption system failur or any system isshu
+"Data is stored locally.
+Please be aware of potential risks such as corruption, system failures, or other technical issues that may affect data integrity."